 As well as being highly customizable, Jira has a range of extensions available on the Atlassian Marketplace.
 These let you extend its functionality.
 We’ll be taking advantage of that capability to set up our integration with Azure DevOps.

 Azure DevOps is a system that lets you keep track of your code and manage projects.
-It handles code versioning and has features for testing, builds automation, and releases management.
+It handles code versioning and has features for testing, builds automation, and release management.

 Like Jira, it is popular with developers and integrates well with Visual Studio, Microsoft’s popular development environment, as well as Eclipse.